Brian0255/NDS-Ironmon-Tracker/README.md

    - **IMPORTANT**: **Run BizHawk once and close it.**  This creates a config file in BizHawk's folder that ensures the tracker will work correctly.
 If you don't do 			this, errors may occur.
 2. Download this tracker from the [releases](https://github.com/Brian0255/NDS-Ironmon-Tracker/releases/) section.
 3. Unzip the tracker's files to a location of your choosing.
 One good location is the `Lua` folder where you installed BizHawk.
 Make sure the "ironmon_tracker" folder is in the same directory as "Ironmon_Tracker.lua".
-4. Configure your settings in the `Settings.ini` file, or click the gear icon when the tracker is loaded.
-Descriptions for settings and what they do are in the `Settings.ini` file.
-5. Load your ROM into [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory).
+4. Load your ROM into [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory).
-6. Open the Lua Console (Tools -> Lua Console).
+5. Open the Lua Console (Tools -> Lua Console).
 Click on the folder icon and open `Ironmon_Tracker.lua` in the location you extracted it to.
    - If you installed the tracker in Bizhawk's `Lua` folder, this location is shown by default and you should see the `Ironmon_Tracker.lua` file right away.

-**IMPORTANT (GEN 4 GAMES): Do not change the system clock in the melonDS settings.** This will shift the memory around and the tracker will not work.
-Currently there is no workaround for this yet.
-The settings should look like this (under NDS -> Settings -> Sync Settings once the NDS ROM is loaded).

 ![image](https://user-images.githubusercontent.com/61294586/173255514-90c40ced-dcbd-4fae-bc41-a4ede0046db9.png)